SF-Nexus/HathiTrust-Ingestion-Scripts/hathi_ingest.md

 * Checksum file listing every file in package and its corresponding md5 hash value

 ### Troubleshooting
+Check which version of Tesseract is installed on your machine before running OCR using the command `tesseract --version`.
+The most recent version is 5.2.0.
+It can be installed using the command ` brew install tesseract`.

 The following errors may occur when running the script above; if so, type the corresponding commands into the terminal to install needed packages:

 * No module named yaml → `pip3 install pyyaml`